Coach Hill's Post Scrimmage Comments –

 Matt Akers recorded three of the defense's 11 tackles for losses.
 Chris Carter had two sacks while Chris Lewis and Logan Harrell each had one TFL and one sack.
 Harrell shot through the A gap on more than on occasion.
 His quick burst gave the interior linemen – particularly Matt Hunt – fits all afternoon.
 But Akers impressed us the most.

 Down from his 245 pounds from last fall, the 6-foot-3, 225-pound Akers abused the Bulldog offensive tackles with his quick first step.
 Akers says he feels lighter on his feet, but hopes to add another 10-15 pounds by fall camp and keep his speed.

-Interview with Akers following the scrimmage – Listen to Audio
+Interview with Akers following the scrimmage –

 The defense dominated the line of the scrimmage for most of the scrimamge.

 Offensively, Ryan Colburn took the first reps with the first team, and it went downhill quickly after that.

 Colburn's Post Scrimmage Comments –